clusterlink-net/clusterlink/website/content/en/docs/main/tasks/_index.md

 ---
 title: Tasks
-description: How to do single specific targeted activities with ClusterLink.
+description: How to do single specific targeted activities with ClusterLink
 weight: 35
 ---